b005t3r/Starling-Extension-BatchRenderer/README.md

 Is that it?
 -----------

 Yes, pretty much that's it.
-So, if you're interested in checking Batch Renderer out, you'll also need these:
+So, if you're interested in checking Batch Renderer out, download the code and lauch the demos included.
+It should give you an idea of how to use this extension.

+You'll also need these to make it work:
 * [Starling Framework](https://github.com/PrimaryFeather/Starling-Framework/)
 * [EasyAGAL](https://github.com/Barliesque/EasyAGAL)